Advanced Searching (In Library)

 Screenshot of advance searching personal library in ReadCube Papers

-Ranges can be used for year, ratings, added, and times_opened
+Ranges can be used for year, ratings, added, and times_opened.

-Range queries also can use relative expressions.
-For instance 2019 and before could be year:<=2019
+Range queries can also use relative expressions.
+For instance 2019 and before could be year:<=2019.

 We currently offer the following date options: